 The project ‘Hug me’ is an exploration of non-sexual touch between men.
 As an extension of this video installation, I interviewed various people about touch from a personal, professional and cultural perspective.
 The interviews have been processed into a book and show how social and cultural norms influence our view of touch.
-To buy this book, click on the button below (expected release beginning of May 2022).
+To buy this book, click on the button below and send me an e-mail.

 This project was supported by:

 Shouldn't we redefine how we look at male touch?